vincenzo-racca/grpc-vs-rest-performance/README.md

 ## Comparison gRPC vs REST

+The machine on which the tests were run is a MacBook Pro with a 2.6 GHz Intel Core i7 6-core processor and 32GB of memory.

 The test was done with Apache Bench by making 2000 requests with a concurrency factor equal to 100:
 ```shell
 ab -n 2000 -c 100  http://localhost:8080/grpc